-In recent years, air pollution has become a serious concern in Asia countries, as a result of rapid industrialization and urbanization.
-It is not only prevalent in China and India, but also evident in Korea, Mongolia, Kyrgyzstan, Pakistan, Iran, Turkey, United Arab Emirates, Thailand, Vietnam, Malaysia, and Indonesia, as shown on the Air Quality Map.
-Serious air pollution is no longer a local problem for one or two countries, but also a regional and trans-boundary issue imperatively requiring international cooperation.
+In recent years, air pollution has become a serious concern in Asia countries as a result of rapid industrialization and urbanization.
+It is not only prevalent in China and India but also evident in Korea, Mongolia, Kyrgyzstan, Pakistan, Iran, Turkey, United Arab Emirates, Thailand, Vietnam, Malaysia, and Indonesia, as shown on the Air Quality Map.
+Serious air pollution is no longer a local problem for one or two countries but also a regional and transboundary issue imperatively requiring international cooperation.

 Related Articles: